ImageMagick/Usage-Markdown/convolve/index.md

 The [Color Lookup Table](../color_mods/#clut) is 21 pixels long because I will be dividing by a scaling factor of 20, whice means we could generate a value in the range from 0 to 20, or 21 distinct gray-scale levels.
 We could actually use a different value than 10 for the center (cells previous state), and 20 for the scaling, but these values are easy numbers to work with.

-In summary, we divide the convolution kernel by 20, and use a a CLUT that is 21 pixels long (with [Integer Interpolation](../misc/#integer)) to match convolution results (grey-levels) to the right output color value.
+In summary, we divide the convolution kernel by 20, and use a CLUT that is 21 pixels long (with [Integer Interpolation](../misc/#integer)) to match convolution results (grey-levels) to the right output color value.

 ASIDE: This 'Life Rules' CLUT, can be regarded as a general Cellular Automata Rules Table.
 The neighbourhood pattern used for neighbour counting is also part of the cellular automata.
 This technique is also outlined in [Cellular Automata Rules Lexicon](http://psoup.math.wisc.edu/mcell/ca_rules.html), in the [Rules Tables](http://psoup.math.wisc.edu/mcell/rullex_rtab.html) section, as a way of defining general 'limit-free' forms of the cellular automata that it lists.
 Basically almost any automata can be defined using such a neighbourhood/table combination, though most are defined using more simplified forms.

-So lets apply this to a image containing a 'life' pattern, multiple times to see how the pattern changes from one generation to the next, and to check that it is working as expected.
+So let's apply this to an image containing a 'life' pattern, multiple times to see how the pattern changes from one generation to the next, and to check that it is working as expected.

 ~~~
 convert -size 15x15 xc:black -fill white \